Prostatic sarcoma is an uncommon and heterogenous group of tumor arising from mesenchymal cells in and around the prostate.

 The demographics of affected patients will depend on the underlying cause, although as most c...

-Renal lymphangiectasia (or renal lymphangioma), is a rare disorder, where there is dilatation of perirenal, peripelvic and intrarenal lymphatics.
+Renal lymphangiomas, also known as renal lymphangiectasia, are a rare disorder, where there is dilatation of perirenal, perapelvic, and intrarenal lymphatics.
 The diagnosis can be suggested by imaging, and aspiration of chylous fluid is usually confirmatory.

 Renal lymphoma is usually a part component of multi-systemic lymphoma - primary renal lymphoma is unusual.